 11. They keep dirt in its place.

-An arboreal blanket covers Pine Creek Gorge in northern Pennsylvania's Tioga State Forest.
-(Photo: Nicholas A. Tonelli/Flickr)
+Trees blanket Pine Creek Gorge in Pennsylvania's Tioga State Forest.
+(Photo: Nicholas A. Tonelli [CC BY 2.0]/Flickr)

 12. They clean up dirty soil.